kaelanelson/CS205-Final-Project/Writeup/AdjacencyMatrix.md

 To parallelize the adjacency matrix distribution, we used MPI.
 We first read in the file and initialized the matrix, then divided the matrix into p components (where p is the number of processes), and distributed each component to its corresponding process.

+The speed up achieved for adjacency matrix distribution generally formed a linear relationship with the number of processes.
+The parallelization of this task resulted in performance improvements, although communication overhead created a bottleneck in some cases.
+The time complexity of this algorithm is O(n*n/p), where n is the number of nodes and p is the number of processes.

 ```c++
 void distributeAdjacencyMatrix(int rank){
     MPI_Status status;